isc-projects/kea/doc/sphinx/kea-messages.rst

     starting timer: %1

 Logged at debug log level 40.
-A debug message issued when the registered interval timer is being started.
+This debug message is issued when the registered interval timer is being started.
 If this operation is successful the timer will periodically execute the operation associated with it.
 The name of the started timer is included in the message.